 So, with that in mind, how can they be reached?

-Facebook marketing is a great way to get in touch with these people.
+Paid advertising on social media, such as Facebook, is also a great way to get in touch with these people.
 Facebook does a great job at being able to target a specific audience segmented according to demographics.
 You can post something that invites your audience to download a free eBook for landlords.
 These items help educate people about why they might be in over their heads and why they need someone like you.